 To download and install optional updates, use these steps:

 Click on Update & Security.

 Click on Windows Update.

-Check the optional update that you want to configure.
+Check the optional update you want to download.

 Click the Download and install button.